 - We will be able to promote the community to more diverse audiences.

-How will we make this work known?
+How we will make this work known

-The bottom Line:
+The bottom Line

 - If we truly value knowledge, we must also value how knowledge is created, stored, shared, accessed & interacted with.